Slow Food: The History of an Idea

 Regional Terra Madre meetings are held in Tanzania, Argentina, Bosnia and Herzegovina, Norway and Austria.

-Eurogusto, a biennial event of food, taste and culture that unites the European Slow Food network, is held for the first time in Tours, France.
+Eurogusto, a biennial event of food, taste and culture that unites the European Slow Food network, is held for the first time in France.

 Slow Food USA lobbies for better school meals with the Time for Lunch campaign, starting with 300 community Eat-Ins on Labor Day.